srepsa/launchr/README.md

 # launchr

-Tool for launching iOS apps on ARM Macs, with full control.
+Tool for launching graphical iOS and macOS apps on ARM Macs, with full control.

 ## Usage